Pre-trial therapy

 What is different about the new CPS guidelines?

-• You can access therapeutic support while going through the court process
+• you can access therapeutic support while going through the court process

-• You can talk about what you need to in your support sessions
+• you can talk about what you need to in your support sessions

-• When the police, or CPS, request your support notes, they can only ask for information from your notes that directly relates to your case.
+• when the police or CPS, request your support notes, they can only ask for information from your notes that directly relates to your case.

 What is SARSAS’ approach to pre-trial therapy?